captainjs/ChangeCIDLinux/README.md

 ## Operation instructions:

 These instructions are high level and expect a bit of know-how.
+In this example we are going to use the evoplus_cid code to change the CID of a suitable micro SD card, to match a CID suitable for a Discover Media MIB2, inside a VW Car.
+The car is only accepting official and overpriced VW SD card, based on a list of allowed CID reference.
+Replacing the CID bypass that restriction and allow the user and car owner to use another SD card instead.

 * From the ubuntu live usb, insert the SD adapter containing the Micro SD card.
 * Find the mount point.
-Remember the prerequisite of having a SD card reader: find /sys -name cid -print
+Remember the prerequisite of having a SD card reader, otherwise the card won't be detected properly: find /sys -name cid -print
 It should return a very long output, looking a bit similar to: "/sys/devices/pci0000:00/0000:00:04.0/....".
 Copy that entire line.